VAXstation: VAXstation 3200 and VAXstation 3500

 Code named "Mayfair/GPX", it used the KA650 CPU module containing a CVAX chip set operating at 11.12 MHz (90 ns cycle time) with 64 KB of external secondary cache.
 They differed by the enclosure used, the 3200 using a BA23, whereas the 3500 used the BA213.
 As such, they were effectively workstation configurations of the MicroVAX III and MicroVAX 3500 respectively.

 VAXstation 3520 and VAXstation 3540

 The VAXstation 3520 and VAXstation 3540, code named "Firefox", were multiprocessor computers with two or four CVAX chip sets respectively, contained on KA60 CPU modules running at 12.5 MHz (80 ns cycle time).
-They were based the experimental DEC Firefly multiprocessor workstation, and were positioned as mid-range workstations.
+They were based on the experimental DEC Firefly multiprocessor workstation, and were positioned as mid-range workstations.
 The first official announcement from Digital regarding these workstations was on 10 January 1989, although it was a "programme announcement" with no dates or prices provided.

 VAXstation 4000 Series

 VAXstation 4000 Model VLC

 The VAXstation 4000 VLC (Very Low Cost), aka VAXstation 4000 M30, was an entry-level workstation introduced on 30 October 1991.
 It was code named "PVAX2/VLC".
 It used the KA48 CPU module containing a 25 MHz (40 ns cycle time) SOC microprocessor.
 It had 8 to 24 MB of memory, using the MS40-BA SIMM, which was a low-height standard 72-pin 80 ns memory module with parity.